🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 After being used as part of the city's defensive system, the building was set up as a residence and soon became the symbolic palace of Turin, until, in the 16th century, the Duke of Savoy preferred the present Royal Palace as his seat.
 The Juvarrian staircase is beautiful.

-Suggested itinerary near Madama Palace and Casaforte degli Acaja - Secret World
+Start with Madama Palace and Casaforte degli Acaja - Secret World, then continue with nearby places selected by Secret World.

 Morning